The Day Off Socks knit up in no time, and are a great way to experiment with a toe-up construction if you’ve been wanting to give it a try!

 Stockinette stitch = knit every round

--Instructions are written for the Magic Loop method of working in the round.
-They are to be worked from the beginning to end of each round unless instructions are specified for stitches on first needle of the round (N1; top of foot/front of leg), and second needle of the round (N2; sole of foot/back of leg), separately.
-If you are using double-pointed needles or a short circular needle instead, use extra markers as needed to designate between the front and back halves of your sock.
+- Instructions are written for the Magic Loop method of working in the round with a long circular needle.
+They are to be worked from the beginning to end of each round unless instructions are specified for stitches on first needle (N1; top of foot/front of leg), and second needle (N2; sole of foot/back of leg), separately.
+If you are using double-pointed needles or a short circular needle, use markers as needed to designate between what will be the front and back halves of the sock.

 VIDEO TUTORIAL LINKS